-This training workshop (in 2 halves session 1 & session 2) is for all those who would like to increase their understanding of emotional health and its impact on wellbeing, both mental and physical, e.g. GPs, practice nurses, other primary care clinicians, community and liaison psychiatric staff, physiotherapists, OTs.
+This training workshop is for all those who would like to increase their understanding of emotional health and its impact on wellbeing, both mental and physical, e.g. GPs, practice nurses, other primary care clinicians, community and liaison psychiatric staff, physiotherapists, OTs.
 If you are new to Positive Mental Training please come to Session 1, & if you have attended a previous workshop please come to Session 2.

-It covers emotional distress and treatment through a mind-body approach and explains the use of the evidence based programme Positive Mental Training in recovery and emotional resilience.
+Workshops covers emotional distress and treatment through a mind-body approach and explains the use of the evidence based programme Positive Mental Training in recovery and emotional resilience.
 This programme, available in the NHS Digital approved, Feeling Good:positive mindset app, can be introduced to a patient in a normal primary care consultation.

 Workshop attendees describe an increase in their knowledge and skills in treating emotional distress.
-All participants will be given free download codes for the Feeling Good App and mp3s for their patients.
+Participants will be given free download codes for the Feeling Good App for their patients.
 Workshop 1 covers the basic information necessary for using the app and workshop 2 gives more time for discussion and reflection on your practice.
 Both sessions show patient experiences and professional approaches. (here for learning outcomes) CPD accredited.

-- Supported by NHS Lothian, it is Free to Lothian CHP staff & South East Scotland GPRs; Please email us to reserve your place.
+- Supported by NHS Lothian & NHS Borders – it is Free to Lothian & Borders CHP staff & South East Scotland GPRs; Please email us to reserve your place.